 Open PowerShell ISE as an Administrator.

-In the PowerShell ISE command prompt window, type in Add-AzureRmAccount and press enter.
-Enter your credentials into the login dialog box and click Signin or press Enter.
+In the PowerShell ISE command prompt window, type in Add-AzureRmAccount and press Enter.

+Enter your credentials into the login dialog box and click Next or press Enter.

+Enter your password and click Sign in or press Enter.

 Type New-AzureRmResourceGroup -Name [YourResourceGroupName] -Location [YourResourceGroupLocation] e.g. New-AzureRmResourceGroup -Name PolicyRG -Location westeurope and press Enter.
 This will create a new resource group which you will apply your policies to.

+Do not close this PowerShell session

 Task 2 – Creating ARM Management Policies